Preparing and Signing Transactions Using External Party¶

 In the examples below, the SDK examples use the Pint app which comes pre-installed with the validator and the cURL examples show the underlying HTTP requests using Canton Coin following a token standard transfer.

-Below shows how to quickly execute a ping command against yourself on Splice LocalNet:
+Below shows how to quickly execute a ping command against yourself on a running Splice LocalNet:

 import {